-The PSP Journals Committee will be hearing from guest speaker Elizabeth Caley at Meta on Thursday, June 15th from 12:00-1:00pm at the Wolters Kluwer/NY offices.
+The PSP Journals Committee will be hearing from guest speaker John Havens at IEEE to discuss AI on Tuesday, July 18th from 12:00-1:00pm at the Wolters Kluwer/NY offices.

 The PSP Books Committee will be hearing from guest speaker Andrea Macaluso, Director, Outreach and Partnerships, North America at SpringerNature who will discuss OA Books on Friday, November 17th from 12:30-1:30pm at the McGraw-Hill/NY offices.

 The guest speaker talk is free of charge but you will need to sign up as space is limited.
 You can sign up to hear the talks in-person or via teleconference.
 If you or a colleague wishes to attend, please contact Sara Pinto at firstname.lastname@example.org and state whether you would like to attend in person or remotely.